 The Sony KD-55A8 combines an LG OLED panel with Sony’s picture and sound smarts, and does so to excellent effect.
 It's thin (just over 5cm), though buyers should note that the feet are positioned at the edge of the screen, so you'll need a large stand to accommodate it.

 One thing you may not need is a soundbar, as Sony uses actuators that vibrate the screen imperceptibly, essentially turning the display into a big, flat speaker.
 The A8 combines two of these actuators with two subwoofers.
 It's a neat trick and performs brilliantly.

 Expect the typical connections, streaming apps and tech features, including support for the crucial HDR picture formats.
 But the real excitement is finding out just how strongly the A8 performs when it comes to picture and audio.
 It majors on realism and authenticity, delivering a subtle but vibrant picture, without sacrificing punch or colours.
 Fast motion is handled with aplomb, too.
 Throw in the fact it sounds very good by TV standards, and you have one of the best 55-inch TVs of recent times.

 Read the full Sony KD-55A8 review

-It may look fairly familiar, a little bit chunkier than last year's models now that all the connections are inside rather than in a separate One Connect box, but there have been plenty of upgrades.
-The four HDMI inputs support the key features of HDMI 2.1, such as eARC and HFR, while 4K HDR streaming is available via Netflix, Amazon Prime Video, Disney+, Apple TV+.
+It may look fairly familiar, a little bit chunkier than 2019's models, but there have been plenty of upgrades.
+The four HDMI inputs support the key features of HDMI 2.1, such as eARC and HFR, while 4K HDR streaming is available via Netflix, Amazon Prime Video, Disney+ and Apple TV+.
 In fact, the app support is superb, with pretty much every video and music streaming site you can think of on offer here.
 If there is a gap in the feature set, it's Dolby Vision.

 Read the full Samsung QE55Q80T review